-These settings are almost identical to 7.2.2, but using a different action selection and with specialized ENNs: \begin{itemize} \item ENN = ensemble of 20 logits over $N$ possible rewarding arms (rewarding states in the chain problem). \item Loss $\ell$ of the cross-entropy on the posterior probabilty of the observation given the ENN logits. \item Action selection via Equation \eqref{eq:approx_gvf_variance} with $n_{\rm IDS}=40$, given the knowledge of how to convert logits to associated action values. \item Vanilla SGD update with learning rate $\alpha=0.1$. \end{itemize}
+\paragraph{7.4 Variance-IDS with general value functions} These settings are almost identical to 7.3.2, but using a different action selection and with specialized ENNs: \begin{itemize} \item ENN = ensemble of 20 logits over $N$ possible rewarding arms (rewarding states in the chain problem). \item Loss $\ell$ of the cross-entropy on the posterior probabilty of the observation given the ENN logits. \item Action selection via Equation \eqref{eq:approx_gvf_variance} with $n_{\rm IDS}=40$, given the knowledge of how to convert logits to associated action values. \item Vanilla SGD update with learning rate $\alpha=0.1$. \end{itemize}

 \ifx\newgeometry\undefined\else \newgeometry{top=20mm, bottom=20mm, left=20mm, right=20mm} \fi

 \bsuitetitle{Information Directed Sampling} \bsuiteabstract